Contern: Geography

-The Commune of Contern is located within the Canton of Luxembourg itself within Luxembourg District.
+Contern is located within the Canton of Luxembourg, in the former District of Luxembourg.

 Boundaries

 Contern is bordered by the communes of Sandweiler and Schuttrange to the north, Lenningen and Bous-Waldbredimus to the east, Dalheim to the south, Weiler-la-Tour to the southwest and Hesperange to the west.
 In general, the borders of Contern are not defined by any major roads of rivers but there are exceptions.
 Between Eitermillen and the border with Sandweiler, the Kackeshbaach marks the border between Contern and Schuttrange.
 Between Syren and Brichemillen, the River Syre marks the border with Weiler-La-Tour and east of the Contern-Sandweiler industrial zone, the Réimeschbaach marks the border with Hesperange.